-A. This section does not detail mechanical vibration or movement control requirements.
-Refer to Section 23 05 43 - Mechanical Vibration and Movement Control for additional hanger and support requirements.

-- B. Provide corrosion resistant construction as described below for hangers, hanger rods, supports, fittings, hardware, etc, unless otherwise noted or approved.
+- A. This section does not detail mechanical vibration, movement, wind load, or seismic control requirements.
+Refer to Section 23 05 43 MECHANICAL VIBRATION AND MOVEMENT CONTROL for additional hanger and support requirements. - B. Provide corrosion resistant construction as described below for hangers, hanger rods, supports, fittings, hardware, etc, unless otherwise noted or approved.
 Note that not all products described below are available in corrosion resistance as required for all applications listed select appropriate corrosion resistant products as required.
-Multiple conditions may apply, in which case the more corrosion resistant construction is required: - 1.
-General purpose indoor: ASTM B-633 Fe/Zn 25 minimum zinc plated fasteners, ASTM B-653 G90 minimum sheet steel, factory baked enamel paint, or anodized. - 2.
+Multiple conditions may apply, in which case the more corrosion resistant construction is required:

+- 1. General purpose indoor: ASTM B-633 Fe/Zn 25 minimum zinc plated fasteners, ASTM B-653 G90 minimum sheet steel, factory baked enamel paint, or anodized. - 2.
 In contact with copper: Copper plated for size identification and felt lined or plastic coated. - 3.
 In contact with aluminum: Same aluminum alloy as equipment or 300 series stainless steel.
 300 series stainless steel fasteners. - 4.
-Outdoors, in crawl spaces, manholes, pits, and below grade: 300 series stainless steel or post-fabrication (after forming, welding, drilling, etc.) ASTM A-153 hot dipped galvanized steel, minimum coating thickness 3 mils. - 5.
-Miscellaneous fabricated custom supports, anchor bases, etc..: painted in accordance with Section 23 05 00 Common Work Results for HVAC. - 6.
-Other special conditions: where noted on drawings, provide materials of special temperature, corrosion resistance, or other properties, as required for durable and safe performance.
+Outdoors: 300 series stainless steel or post-fabrication (after forming, welding, drilling, etc.) ASTM A-153 hot dipped galvanized steel, minimum coating thickness 3 mils. - C. Allowable Working Loads: - 1.
+Use only manufacturer's load rated hangers, supports, and fasteners designed and rated for the intended service. - 2.

-C. Allowable Working Loads:

-- 1. Use only manufacturer's load rated hangers, supports, and fasteners designed and rated for the intended service. - 2.
 Do not load connectors, hangers, or supports to more than the manufacturers' recommended working load or the following: - a.
 Use a safety factor of 5:1 minimum with respect to manufacturers' published ultimate shear strength. - b.
 Use a safety factor of 10:1 minimum with respect to manufacturers' published ultimate tension or pull-out strength. - D. Structural Performance: Hangers and supports for HVAC piping and equipment shall withstand the effects of gravity loads and stresses within limits and under conditions indicated according to ASCE/SEI 7. - 1.
 Design supports for multiple pipes, including pipe stands, capable of supporting combined weight of supported systems, system contents, service loads, and test water. - 2.
-Design equipment supports capable of supporting combined operating weight of supported equipment and connected systems and components. - 3.
-Design seismic-restraint hangers and supports for piping and equipment and obtain approval from authorities having jurisdiction.
+Design equipment supports capable of supporting combined operating weight of supported equipment and connected systems and components.

-- A. Product Data: Submit manufacturer's product literature, technical specifications, and other data required to demonstrate compliance with specified requirements for following components:

-- 1. Hangers and supports.

-- 2. Roof mounted supports.

-- 3. Miscellaneous components.

-B. Roofing Work:

-- 1. Submit qualifications of proposed roofing and structural subcontractor(s). - 2.
+- A. Product Data: Submit manufacturer's product literature, technical specifications, and other data required to demonstrate compliance with specified requirements for following components: - 1.
+Hangers and supports - 2.
+Roof mounted supports - 3.
+Miscellaneous components - B. Roofing Work: - 1.
+Submit qualifications of proposed roofing and structural subcontractor(s) - 2.
 Submit copy of any existing roofing warranty and certification by existing warranty holder that proposed roofing subcontractor is certified to provide compliant roofing warranty work and that this project's roofing work will not (before construction) and has not (after construction) voided any warranty. - 3.
-Submit copy of new warranty for roofing performed on existing out-of-warranty roofing. - C. Shop Drawings: Submit intended custom support construction for approval. - D. All supports, etc., shall meet the approval of the Architects / Engineers.
+Submit copy of new warranty for roofing performed on existing out-of-warranty roofing.

+- C. Shop Drawings: Submit intended custom support construction for approval. - D. All supports, etc., shall meet the approval of the Architects / Engineers.
 Submit shop drawings showing fabrication and installation details including calculations for the following; include Product Data for components: - 1.
 Trapeze pipe hangers. - 2.
-Metal framing systems. - 3.
-Pipe stands. - 4.
-Equipment supports. - 5.
 Include detailed layout and loading drawings for all above roof piping and equipment.